 Tom Brady: "8"

 Edge: Manning.
 You can't argue with the numbers.
-Perhaps, Brady is much better now than the "8" estimated by Golf Digest in 2009, but there's no way of knowing for sure.
+Perhaps, Brady is much better than the "8" estimated by Golf Digest in 2015 based on what he played to at the AT&T Pebble Beach Pro-Am, but there's no way of knowing for sure.
 Also, Manning gets extra credit for consistently maintaining an actual USGA Handicap Index.

 Best golf TV appearances